Not-so-glass-like Caging and Fluctuations of an Active Matter Model

-The RLG model entails following the dynamics of a spherical \textit{tracer} of radius $R$ within the void space left by fixed spherical obstacles of radius $R$, distributed uniformly at random at a (dimensionally-rescaled) volume fraction $\widehat{\varphi} = \rho R^d V_d/d$ for number density $\rho$, where $V_d$ is the volume of $d$-dimensional unit sphere~\cite{biroli2021interplay}.
-(An equivalent system has a point tracer and obstacles of radius $2R$.
-In the following, $2R$ is set as the unit of length.)
+The RLG model follows the dynamics of a spherical \textit{tracer} of radius $R$ within the void space left by fixed spherical obstacles also of radius $R$, distributed uniformly at random at a (dimensionally rescaled~\cite{biroli2021interplay,biroli2022local,zottl2016emergent}) volume fraction $\widehat{\varphi} = \rho R^d V_d/d$ for number density $\rho$, where $V_d$ is the volume of $d$-dimensional unit sphere.
 For the ABP-RLG, the tracer is assigned a constant intrinsic velocity $v_0$ along the direction of a unitary vector $\mathbf{e}(t)$~\cite{howse2007self}.
-The associated overdamped Langevin equations with translational and rotational Gaussian white noise of zero mean and unit variance -- $\mathbf{\xi}_t$ and $\mathbf{\xi}_r$, respectively --
+The associated overdamped Langevin equations with translational $\mathbf{\xi}_t$ and rotational $\mathbf{\xi}_r$ Gaussian white noise of zero mean and unit variance,

 then have